cfgauss/recording-script/README.md

 ```
 * Type into shell as normal.
 The history will sync every 10 seconds.
 * Have students reference the URL: `https://cfgauss.github.io/testScript/bash_lesson.html`

+Note that this page automatically refreshes as it syncs!
+Students don't have
+to manually refresh it within their browser.